imperial-qore/COSCO/README.md

 **Framework:** It’s a kind of tool to test the scheduling algorithms in a physical(real time) fog/cloud environment with real world applications.

 ## Wiki
-Access the [wiki](https://github.com/imperial-qore/COSCO/wiki) for installation instructions and replaication of results.
+Access the [wiki](https://github.com/imperial-qore/COSCO/wiki) for installation instructions and replication of results.

 ## License